-Plumbing leaks in homes and apartments are common and can result in thousands of gallons of wasted water, bill increases, and potential property damage if not addressed promptly.
+Plumbing leaks at homes and apartments are common and can result in thousands of gallons of wasted water, bill increases, and potential property damage if not addressed promptly.
 There are simple steps residents can take to reduce the chance of wasteful leaks.
 Routine maintenance and repairs can add up to savings on your water bill and help conserve our precious water supplies.

 SFPUC's Leak Alert Program

 The SFPUC currently sends courtesy leak alerts by email, text message, phone call, and letter to single family properties, multi-family properties with two to five dwelling units to our program that currently notifies residential single-family customers about potential plumbing leaks.
 Learn more about the program and actions you can take if you receive a leak alert.